 You’ll need to wash the spinach leaves and remove any dirt in cold water.
 Then pat the leaves dry.

-Next, you’ll want to blanche the leaves in boiling water for about a minute.
+Next, you’ll blanch the leaves in boiling water for about a minute.

 From there, you place them in a sealable freezer bag and remove all of the air from the bag.
 Then seal the bag and freeze.
-You should eat it within three months.
+You should eat it within 3 months.

-But if you want to use your spinach right away, check out our collection of 30 fresh spinach recipes.
+However, if you want to use your spinach right away, check out our collection of 34 fresh spinach recipes.